Rae699/Blog/_posts/2025-03-10-my-third-post.md

 New method and goal set:
 - Master the documentation of the exercises I have completed.
-- Thoroughly read and internalize the documentation of upcoming exercises.
+- Thoroughly read then internalize the documentation of upcoming exercises.
-- Only after becoming familiar with the documentation, attempt to solve the related exercises.
-This approach should be more enjoyable and build confidence, not disappointment.
+- Only after becoming familiar with the documentation, attempt to solve the related exercises. => This approach should be more enjoyable and build confidence.
 - Complete 2 exercises per day until reaching 50, then reduce to 1 exercise per day.
 This way, I'll finish Exercism in approximately three and a half months.